account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

 #How to write Method inside model-> $rbac = self::find()->where(['name' => $roleName])->one(); To use in Controller=>  if(AuthItem::checkIfRoleExist('adminX'))
 #Gii(prettyUrl):   yii-basic-app-2.0.15/basic/web/gii  Non-pretty:  yii-basic-app-2.0.15/basic/web/index.php?r=gii
 #Refresh(prevent from sending form on the reload of page)=> return $this->refresh();

+#Throw yii exception -> throw new \yii\web\NotFoundHttpException("This exception is hand made.");
 =======================================================
-14. Known Errors
+15. Known Errors
-14.1 While trying to add RBAC migrations there is a Error "You should configure "authManager", while u have already added authManager to component in /config/web.php.
+15.1 While trying to add RBAC migrations there is a Error "You should configure "authManager", while u have already added authManager to component in /config/web.php.
   Solution: add same config {  'authManager' => ['class' => 'yii\rbac\DbManager',],} to /config/console.php (for Basic template).
 For Advanced template, add it  to /console/config/main.php and not in the backend or frontend configuration files.